DTAbeyrathne/twin_knobs/README.md

 *Misty morning in the secluded cove*

 ![Snapshot of vegetation on a scenic foot path](images/Fall_sunshine.jpg)
-*Snapshot of nature on one of Twin Knob's scenic foot paths*
+*Snapshot of nature on one of Twin Knobs's scenic foot paths*

 ![The forest behind a campging site](images/Campground_forest.jpg)
 *The forest behind a camping site*